Temple of Poseidon, Sounion: Demise

 Some archaeologists have argued that disaster struck the Archaic temple, the date of which is unknown.
-Staїs, for example, theorizes that the temple’s collapse could have been due to the strength of high winds or by an earthquake.
+Staїs, for example, theorizes that the temple's collapse could have been due to the strength of high winds or by an earthquake.
 Based upon the architectural style of the remains, archaeologists argue that the archaic temple was built around 500 BC.
 It is worth noting that the construction of such an extravagant building likely required the receiving of funds and administrative support from central Athens.
 Given the evidence of advanced organizations dedicated to administration and finances, Athens was likely capable of supporting the construction of these temples.

 Current situation

 Visitor accessibility

 According to the Ministry of Culture and Sports, the sanctuary is open to visitors during the winter and summer seasons, from 9:30 am to sunset.
-Free admission days include the sixth of March (to remember and honor Melina Mercouri), International Monuments Day (April 18th), International Museums Day (May 18th), the last weekend of September every year, October 28th, and the first Sunday of the month beginning November 1st to March 31st.
-The full price of admission is €10 and the reduced rate is €5.
-The sanctuary is closed on March 25th in celebration of Greek Independence Day.
+Free admission days include the sixth of March (to remember and honor Melina Mercouri), International Monuments Day (April 18), International Museums Day (May 18), the last weekend of September every year, October 28, and the first Sunday of the month beginning November 1 to March 31.
+The full price of admission is €20 and the €10.
+The sanctuary is closed on March 25 in celebration of Greek Independence Day.

-Column drums in England
+Columns in Venice and England

+In 1825, two columns of the temple collapsed.
+At least one of the two, the fifth from the northeast corner, was dismantled on the orders of Amilcare Paulucci, commander of the Imperial Austrian Navy, and taken to the Venetian Arsenal in 1826.
+Five of the eight original drums and the column capital were afterwards reassembled and placed in the garden of a neoclassical palazzo on Fondamenta Briati (45.433728°N 12.320703°E).
+The blocks bear a number of modern inscriptions, including by French sailors: "Le Zefire Bric Du ROI 1816."

+From the column, an intact pair of wooden dowels, inscribed ΕΥΘΥ and Ε in early-to-mid-5th century BCE lettering, was recovered and placed on display in the Seminario Patriarcale in Venice.
+The current location is unknown.

 Currently there are five known column drums of the temple located in England.
 Four drums are displayed in the garden of Chatsworth House as a base of a bust of the sixth Duke of Devonshire.
 They are presumably the bottom, third, fourth and the sixth drum taken from a single column.
-The British Museum preserves another one which is probably the seventh..
+The British Museum preserves another one which is probably the seventh.